drshahizan/software-engineering/proposal/submission/sec02/Alpha/readme.md

 #### System Architecture Overview
 The proposed system architecture for this college room rental services is a three tier architecture which organises applications into three logical and physical computing tiers that is:
- - presentation tier or user interface that will present information and handle user interface for users.In this tier,  HTML, CSS, and JavaScript, along with a framework like React or Angular can be used  for building the user interface.
-- application tier that processes user requests and updates the price and number of days to be processed.
-By using a framework like Flask or Express.js for building RESTful APIs with a server-side language such as Node.js or Python.
-- data tier that will store and manage all the rental data.
-Depending on the requirements of the system, relational database management system (RDBMS) like MySQL or PostgreSQL, or MongoDB(a NoSQL database)
  - **presentation tier** or user interface that will present information and handle user interface for users.In this tier,  HTML, CSS, and JavaScript, along with a framework like React or Angular can be used  for building the user interface.
 - **application tier** that processes user requests and updates the price and number of days to be processed.
 By using a framework like Flask or Express.js for building RESTful APIs with a server-side language such as Node.js or Python.
 - **data tier** that will store and manage all the rental data.
 Depending on the requirements of the system, relational database management system (RDBMS) like MySQL or PostgreSQL, or MongoDB(a NoSQL database)